NeatNerdPrime/glimmer/README.md

 Glimmer DSL for SWT is 100% feature-complete and has a final release.
 Glimmer DSL for LibUI is 100% complete as far as covering the LibUI features, but LibUI itself is still a mid-alpha library, so it is missing a few features that will get added eventually.

-**What is the difference between Glimmer DSL for LibUI and Glimmer DSL for GTK, Glimmer DSL for Tk, and Glimmer DSL for FX?**
+**What is the difference between Glimmer DSL for LibUI, Glimmer DSL for GTK, Glimmer DSL for Tk, and Glimmer DSL for FX?**

 All of Glimmer DSL for LibUI, Glimmer DSL for GTK, Glimmer DSL for Tk, and Glimmer DSL for FX run in standard Ruby (aka MRI Ruby or CRuby).